thinreports/thinreports.org/README.md

     $ bundle install

-Fix mistakes or improve.
-Then compile:
+Fix mistakes or improve, then compile:

     $ bundle exec nanoc compile

+And start the web server:

+    $ bundle exec nanoc view

 Open http://localhost:3000 in your browser, and make sure your changes.
 Then commit: